 Parachain slot auctions follow a candle auction format, which is a variation on the open auction where no fixed end time is given to prevent auction “sniping” (the strategy of bidding at the last moment) for more accurate price discovery.
 The basic concept is that the candle can theoretically extinguish at any time, adding an element of randomness that encourages projects to deliver their best bids earlier, rather than chancing a final-hour bid that may not be recorded in time before the auction ends.
 This is all automated on the Relay Chain.

 Projects that want to secure a parachain slot can participate in the auction by bidding KSM/DOT tokens in a decentralized candle auction.
 These can be their own tokens or tokens sourced from their communities in a crowdloan.
-When tokens are sourced by a crowdloan, participants do not need to actively participate in the day-to-day of the slot auction once they have contributed to the crowdloan; the crowdloan module does all of that in an automated fashion.
+When tokens are sourced by a crowdloan, participants do not need to actively participate in the day-to-day of the parachain auction once they have contributed to the crowdloan; the crowdloan module does all of that in an automated fashion.

 Individual Bids vs. a Crowdloan